What is Huntington’s Disease?

 - Abnormal manner of walking

 - Slow abnormal movements of eyes

-- Symptoms of Parkinson’s disease are also sen in some individuals.
+- Symptoms of Parkinson’s disease are also seen in some individuals.

 Cognitive and behavior symptoms:

-- There is progressive cognitive decline like the patient takes more time in processing normal information, is not able to retain information etc. Ultimately the cognitive decline progressed to dementia which is characterised by memory loss, confusion, inability to recognise things, etc.
+- There is a progressive cognitive decline, like the patient takes more time in processing normal information, and is not able to retain information.
+Ultimately the cognitive decline progresses to dementia which is characterized by memory loss, confusion, inability to recognize things, etc.